firasmidani/phenotypic-characterization/README.md

 or simply download as zip folder and extract.

-# [optional] If you are new to Python
+## [required] Python

-I would suggest install a python distribution such as <a href="http://docs.continuum.io/anaconda/">Anaconda</a> or <a href="https://www.spyder-ide.org/">Spyder</a>.
+If you have not previously worked with python, I would recommending a python distribution such as <a href="http://docs.continuum.io/anaconda/">Anaconda</a> or <a href="https://www.spyder-ide.org/">Spyder</a>.
 See this useful <a href="https://fangohr.github.io/blog/installation-of-python-spyder-numpy-sympy-scipy-pytest-matplotlib-via-anaconda.html">guide</a> on installation of Python.
-I highl

-## [optional] Set-up a local python environment
+## [Required] Set-up a local python environment

 **Make sure your computer has virtual environments (e.g. virtualenv) for Python (see <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">here</a>)**
 Virtual environments allow you to create a virtual copy of your machine’s Python without affecting the set-up the native python.
 This way you can download modules/packages without affecting the dependencies for other applications that require python.